Gordon Jago: Recognition

 In 2005 he was made a charter member of the FC Dallas Walk of Fame.
 In recognition of his lifetime of achievements in advancing the sport, he was made a Member of the Order of the British Empire (MBE) by Queen Elizabeth II in 2006.
 In December 2010 at the ESPN Wide World of Sports Disney Showcase, Gordon Jago was presented the "Lifelong Achievement Award" at Disney World in Orlando.

 In March 2013, Jago was one of six men named to the 2013 class of the Indoor Soccer Hall of Fame.
 The other inductees, all players, are Preki, Kai Haaskivi, Zoltán Tóth, Brian Quinn, and Mike Stankovic.

 A member of the Sidekicks Hall of Fame, he was also awarded a Lifetime Achievement Award by the Dr. Pepper Dallas Cup in recognition of his invaluable, selfless, and far reaching contribution to the beautiful game in March 2016.

-Personal life
+Personal life and death

-Jago married his wife June Isabella Jago, a former London police officer, in March 1960.
-The couple raised one daughter, Kim, and remained together for 54 years until June died on 8 December 2014.
+Jago married his wife June Isabella Loveday, a former London police officer, in March 1960.
+The marriage produced one child.
+His wife died on 8 December 2014.
 In March 2017 his autobiography, A Soccer Pioneer: The Autobiography of Gordon Jago, was published by Saint Johann Press.

+Jago died in Dallas, Texas on 4 July 2025, aged 92.